James Marsh (director)

-James Marsh (born 30 April 1963) is a British film and documentary director best known for his work on Man on Wire, which won the 2008 Academy Award for Best Documentary Feature, and The Theory of Everything, the multi-award-winning biopic of physicist Stephen Hawking released in 2014.
+James Marsh (born 30 April 1963) is a British film and documentary director best known for his work on Man on Wire, which won the 2008 Academy Award for Best Documentary Feature, and The Theory of Everything, the biopic of physicist Stephen Hawking released in 2014.

 Early life

 Marsh was born in Truro, Cornwall and raised in Sennen, a Cornish village, and Woolwich, a district in southeast London.
 In Woolwich, he lived in a "miserable council flat" with his family.

 Marsh won a scholarship to the University of Oxford.
 As an undergraduate, he studied at St Catherine's College, Oxford and graduated with a degree in English.